Our CO2 solution

 MCi has now designed and built three carbon reactor systems including its flagship, a global reference pilot plant.
 It was publicly launched by the NSW Minister for Energy and Resources along with industry and climate change think tanks and national media in July 2017.

 This is the first such build of a purpose designed research pilot plant for CO2 mineral carbonation beyond laboratory scale in the world.
 Importantly it has allowed us to progress the science and engineering towards establishing the commercial feasibility of mineral carbonation as a carbon utilisation solution for industry without the need for a carbon price.
-Read New Scientist Article
+Read WEF Article

 MCi developed its program under research commercial secrecy.
 This has enabled us to build considerable knowhow in the newly emerging field of carbon utilisation.
 We have investigated many process routes including those with favourable economics into our technology stack.